 Upgrade your slides

 You may be the exception, but the vast majority of seminar leaders need better slides.
 In the classroom, it’s possible – though far from ideal – to get away with slides that are text heavy and/or not very visually compelling.
 When someone is watching you online, poorly designed slides lead quickly to learner disengagement.
 There is plenty of guidance out there on how to create more compelling slides.
 This article on Making Better PowerPoint Presentations from the Vanderbilt University Center for Teaching rounds up quite a few of them.
-This is also an area in which you might seriously consider hiring a professional designer on a site like 99Designs.
+This is also an area in which you might seriously consider hiring a professional designer on a site like 99Designs or Fiverr.

 Prep your audience